SwathiKeshavamurthy/FitandFine-React-P5/README.md

 ## Others
 - [**React Infinite Scroll Component**](https://github.com/ankeetmaini/react-infinite-scroll-component): A simple React component to handle infinite scroll for large datasets.
+- **Custom hooks** - The useSingle page custom hook is used throughout the app so that components can check whether the app is currently running in 'single page' mode, and render themselves accordingly.
 - [**Font Awesome**](https://fontawesome.com/): A popular icon set and toolkit used to add vector icons and social logos to the project.
 - [**Favicon.io**](https://favicon.io/): To generate favicon icons for the website.
 - [**Tiny Png**](https://tinypng.com/): To compress the images.
 - [**Free Convert**](https://www.freeconvert.com/): To convert PNG, JPG, JPEG...images to Webp format.

+# Testing & Validation

+For all testing and validation, please refer to the [TESTING.md](TESTING.md) file.